 Avoiding using 'password.txt' seems laughably obvious, until you sit with UpGuard's BreachSight research team and stop laughing when you quickly realize that plain-text administrative credentials are easily discoverable in thousands of exposed internet-facing services.
 Keep administrative credentials safely locked away, and only accessible to administrators.
 Use lower-privileged credentials for application-level access.

 Your vendors: Audit your third-party vendors with security questionnaires

 Most organizations can get their head around locking down their third-party credentials.
 But what's often neglected is the importance of auditing your third-party vendors using security questionnaires (full disclosure - we help automate that!).

 Why?
 Here's an example.
 A key control to prevent malicious use of third-party credentials is 2FA (Two Factor Authentication), so that even if the credentials are compromised, another layer of security exists between an attacker and their target.
 However, there's no point having a password security checklist that specifies 2FA on administrative credentials if half your vendor applications don't even support 2FA in the first place.
 If you're serious about assessing, monitoring and reducing your third-party vendor risk, you need to understand their security posture fully and hold them accountable to your standards.

 This article is part of a series.
 Read more articles in the series at Vendor Risk: The Impact Of Data Leaks From Your Third-Party Vendors.

-Learn more about solutions that help you manage third-party vendor risk.
+Learn more about solutions that help you with third-party risk management.